casper-network/docs-archive/theory/economics.rst

 Staking allows validators to receive payments through "seigniorage", and also a share of the fees from the transactions submitted by the network’s users.

-Staking requires the validator to participate in the network by processing transactions, and proposing, validating and storing blocks.
+Staking requires the validator to participate in the network by processing transactions; and proposing, validating, and storing blocks.
 The network’s continuation and maintenance requires that validators adhere to the protocol, which is ensured by the network’s incentive mechanism.
 This works by rewarding adherence to the protocol and punishing deviation from the protocol.

 Rewards are provided through a process called *seigniorage*.
 New tokens are minted at a constant rate and distributed to participating validators, similar to the block reward mechanism in Bitcoin.
 Unlike Bitcoin, validators don’t have to wait until a block is mined in order to realize their rewards.
 Seigniorage is paid continuously to validators.
 This ensures stable payments and eliminates the need to create pools.
 An honest validator therefore receives more tokens at a predictable and satisfying rate without joining a pool.

-A malicious validator on the other hand is punished through disincentives for various types of undesirable activities such as inactivity, attacks on consensus and censorship.
+A malicious validator, on the other hand- is punished through disincentives for various types of undesirable activities such as inactivity, attacks on consensus, and censorship.
 The protocol is designed to penalize validators that engage in such activities by reducing their payments---called throttling---, and burning a part of their stake---called slashing.

 Some attacks, due to their nature, cannot be attributed to the perpetrators they originate from.
 In such cases, one has no option other than to collectively slash everyone involved.
-For example, a voluntary absence from proposing a block is indistinguishable from the same proposer’s being censored, from the protocol’s point of view.
+For example, a voluntary absence from proposing a block is indistinguishable from the same proposer’s being censored -- from the protocol’s point of view.
 For that reason, even honest validators incur a base level of throttling and slashing, called *background throttling* and *slashing*.
 These are taken into account when tuning network parameters.
-In an ideal network, incentives and disincentives work hand in hand, ensuring the intended regular payments for honest validators and maximum penalty for malicious validators.
+In an ideal network, incentives and disincentives work hand-in-hand, ensuring the intended regular payments for honest validators, and maximum penalty for malicious validators.

 In addition to seigniorage payments, validators receive transaction fees paid by the users.
 Computation is metered by gas like in Ethereum, where each operation is assigned a cost in gas.
 Users specify a gas price when submitting their transactions, and the resulting fees are collected by the block proposers.

 Tokens
 ------

-The CasperLabs blockchain hosts its own native token, having the symbol CLX, which serves many functions for the network’s participants.
+The CasperLabs blockchain hosts its own native token, having the symbol CLX, that serves many functions for the network’s participants.
 Similar to Ethereum, users use CLX to fund their transactions, and validators receive rewards in CLX.
 Additionally, CLX is used as deposit when becoming a validator, as part of the Proof of Stake protocol.
 Users are able to delegate their own CLX to validators without having to become validators themselves.
-Validators in turn take a commission out of the rewards and transaction fees earned through delegated CLX.
+Validators, in turn, take a commission out of the rewards and transaction fees earned through delegated CLX.

 New CLX is minted through seigniorage to incentivize validators, whereas bonded CLX is slashed occasionally to punish faults.
 The rate of seigniorage is higher than the rate of slashing, whose parameters are tuned periodically by the governance committee to achieve predictable fees for the validators.

 Seigniorage
 -----------

 Seigniorage provides a base level of payments for validators so that they are still compensated for their work even if there is not a lot of demand for computation on the network.
 By issuing new CLX for validators, resources necessary to keep the network running are transferred from CLX holders to validators.
 The depreciation in users’ assets caused by this inflation is simply understood as the price of owning assets on the blockchain.

 In each block, the amount of newly minted CLX is calculated by multiplying the current total supply with a ``seigniorage_parameter``:

 .. code:: python